Article

 3. Re-import those dashboards to a new instance.

-Specifically, we’ll use the dump and load commands in Metabase’s serialization feature to perform steps 2 and 3, plus a little bit of manual curation of the exported files.
+Specifically, we’ll use the export and import commands in Metabase’s serialization feature to perform steps two and three, plus a little bit of manual curation of the exported files.

-We’ll use Docker to run our Metabase environments, and use the open source PostgresSQL for our application databases.
-We don’t recommend using the default H2 database for production (H2 ships with Metabase because it’s a lightweight database that makes it easy to get users up and running with Metabase.)
+We’ll use Docker to run our source and target Metabases, and use PostgresSQL for their application databases.
+We don’t recommend using the default H2 database for production.

 The plan

-We’ll create a Metabase instance (our origin environment), create a dashboard, and load that dashboard into a new Metabase instance (our target environment).
+We’ll create a source Metabase, create a dashboard, export that dashboard, and import that dashboard into a new Metabase (our target).
 Here’s the plan:

 1. Create a dedicated network called metanet.

-2. Spin up two instances of Metabase: origin and target.
+2. Spin up two Metabases: source and target.

-3. Create dashboards and collections in the origin environment.
+3. Create dashboards and collections in the source Metabase

-4. Dump the data from the origin environment.
+4. Export the data from the source Metabase.

-5. Load the origin dump into the target environment.
+5. Import the source export into the target Metabase.

-6. Verify that our dashboard and collection is loaded in the target environment.
+6. Verify that our dashboard and collection is loaded in the target Metabase.

 Prerequisites